srvk/DiViMe/docs/source/install.md

 DiViMe can be installed in any operating system and computer with at least 1 CPU (and occupying 2GB when active).
 You may need to make some adaptations for known issues.
 Specifically, *before following the instructions under "First Installation"*, you must follow the instructions in the relevant subsection of the Troubleshooting section, at the end of this page, in the following cases:

-- your computer only has one core
+- your computer has only one core
-- your computer has 15 GB or less of space
+- your computer has 20 GB or less of storage space
+- your computer has 6 GB or less of RAM
 - your computer is running ubuntu (e.g., 16.04)